-For the purposes of this document, an aerosol is an ‘agricultural chemical product’ (Australian definition) or a ‘pesticide product’ (New Zealand definition) that comprises an active constituent and a liquefied or compressed gas as a propellant, in a container with a suitable valve.
+For the purposes of this guideline, an aerosol is an ‘agricultural chemical product’ (Australian definition) or a ‘pesticide product’ (New Zealand definition) that comprises an active constituent and a liquefied or compressed gas as a propellant, in a container with a suitable valve.

 The aerosol products covered by the harmonised agreement and these harmonised labelling requirements include only those that:

 - are defined as being either a space spray, a surface spray or a total release fogger (these terms are explained below)

 - are developed and marketed primarily for use in domestic, commercial or industrial situations.